How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 The real value isn't any single tool call.
 It's the compound effect of your AI assistant having live context about your webhooks while it helps you write code.

 When you're writing a Stripe webhook handler and the assistant can see the actual payload that just came in, it writes better code.
-When you're debugging a failed integration and the assistant can inspect the headers and body, it finds the bug faster.
-When you ask "is my API healthy?" and get a real answer with numbers, you make better decisions.
+When you're debugging a failed integration and the assistant can inspect the headers and body—or just call diagnose_request—it finds the bug faster.
+When it can trigger a flow and block on wait_for_request until the webhook lands, it verifies its own work.